-4) In the first quarter of 2022, the Company recognized a gain of \$2.3 million for the change in value of an embedded derivative (a 7.5% collar on the price of stock/units to be issued in connection with the CIM Portfolio Acquisition).
-The Company does not consider non-cash gains or losses for embedded derivative fair value adjustments to be capital in nature, nor does it consider them to be part of recurring operations.
-Accordingly, such gains are excluded for AFFO purposes.
+In the three months ended March 31, 2022, the Company recognized a gain of \$2.3 million related to the change in fair value adjustments to be capital in nature, nor does it consider them a part of recurring operations.
+Accordingly, such amounts are excluded for AFFO purposes.

-5) Includes expense related to the amortization of the Company's restricted common shares and LTIP Units related to its multi-year outperformance agreements for all periods presented.
+6) Includes expense related to the amortization of the Company's restricted common shares and LTIP Units related to its multi-year outperformance agreements for all periods presented.

-Amount relates to costs incurred for the 2023 proxy that were specifically related to the portion of the Company's 2023 proxy contest materials and related litigation..
+Amounts relate to general and administrative expenses incurred for the Company's 2023 proxy contest and related litigation.
 The Company does not consider these expenses to be part of its normal operating performance and has, accordingly, increased its AFFO for this amount.